bboc/s3patterns/slides/slides.md

 The logbook keeper is responsible for maintaining a circle's logbook:

-* keeping the logbook up to date
+* recording all relevant information and adding it to the logbook
-* recording all agreements, role descriptions, selections etc.
+    * all agreements, role descriptions, selections etc.
     * making sure minutes of meetings are recorded and approved by paticipants
+* keeping the logbook is up do date
+* continuously improve orgnaization of the logbook
-* making sure information is accessible to everyone
+* making the logbook and accessible to everyone in the circle (and in the wide organization as agreed)
 * tending to all technical aspects of logbook keeping

 ---